-- ⇒ To provide community & citizen services. - ⇒ Water supply and sanitation services. - ⇒ Municipal Health services. - ⇒ Solid waste disposal sites. - ⇒ Regulation of passenger transport services. - ⇒ Firefighting serving the whole District. - ⇒ Establishment and control of fresh produce markets. - ⇒ Establishment, conduct and control of cemeteries. - ⇒ Promotion of local tourism for the area of the district municipality. - ⇒ Municipal public works relating to any of the above functions, or any functions assigned to the district municipality.
+- ⇒ To provide community & citizen services. - ⇒ Water supply and sanitation services. - ⇒ Municipal Health services. - ⇒ Solid waste disposal sites. - ⇒ Regulation of passenger transport services. - ⇒ Municipal airports serving the area of the whole district. - ⇒ Firefighting serving the whole District. - ⇒ Establishment and control of fresh produce markets. - ⇒ Establishment, conduct and control of cemeteries. - ⇒ Promotion of local tourism for the area of the district municipality. - ⇒ Municipal public works relating to any of the above functions, or any functions assigned to the district municipality.